libretime/libretime/docs/manual/interface-customization/index.md

 Save the file with **Ctrl+O**, then refresh your browser to see the change to the interface background colour.

-Any custom changes that you make to the administration interface should be backed up before upgrading Libretime to a newer version, otherwise they could be overwritten.
-If you have made improvements that you think might be useful to other Libretime users, please contact Libretime and tell us about them.
+Any custom changes that you make to the administration interface should be backed up before upgrading LibreTime to a newer version, otherwise they could be overwritten.
+If you have made improvements that you think might be useful to other LibreTime users, please contact LibreTime and tell us about them.

 Modifying the Icecast interface
 -------------------------------